People, fill up your tires!

 Our bike shop, and most other service-focused establishments, would be delighted to offer you a quick hands-on demonstration (though perhaps not during peak traffic hours mid-summer; aim for first thing in the morning instead).

 Here is information on the two types of common bicycle valves.
 Once you have read this, your weird valves will seem like old friends.
-BTW, most bicycle pumps already know there are two different types of valves, and can handle either without difficulty.
+BTW, most bicycle-specific pumps already know there are two different types of valves, and can handle either without difficulty.

 You are running late / Feeling lazy / Will do it next time